June 15, 2019

 Rocky Mouth is such a simple canyon but under these conditions having a plan of attack for that waterfall before you are there is crucial.
 When it is time to rig and rappel, you brain will be concentrating on other things and won't be able to focus.
 At least that's how it was for me.
 I think I need training.

-Looking at the rappel from the bottom, the top 10 feet or so was where all the water was converging.
+About 10 feet from the top of the rappel all the water flow converges.
 I figured that would be the most difficult part of the rappel because water would be coming from all directions and you would basically be blind.
 It was true that I was basically blind at that part of the rappel.
 However, lots of cold water spraying you from all directions is much more difficult than just not being able to see.

 It's like jumping into a pool of water - that initial shock of weightlessness combined with your entire body telling you that you are now covered in freezing cold water.
 Except that it's not just a quick shock and you swim to the surface.
 It's a perpetual sensation.
 Despite this it still wasn't the most difficult section of the rappel.

 After getting down through the poltergeist of water at the top of the rappel, the water converges into one concentrated flow.
 This was the most difficult part of the rappel by far.

 Imagine everything I described above with water splashing in all directions and not being able to see or feel.
 Now stick a 20 lb dumbbell on your head.
 Also make it so if you don't look down you can't breathe.
 And if you do look down it's going to try and force your head off to the side.
 Maybe strain your neck, maybe flip you over.
 Who knows.
 I think I need training.

 It is possible to bypass much of this by stepping to the right and awkwardly descending.
 However, it's slippery with all the water and moss, and it's really trying to pull you back into the worst part of it.
 And there are no circumstances where you can descend the waterfall without having the full force of water right on your head.